miiwo/YT-to-MP3/README.md

 # Youtube to MP3 Web App
+Wrapper Web App for YT-DLP.
 For self use with family and friends.

 This app will DL the files to a shared network location.

 ## Getting Started
 This app is compatible with Linux, and/or run via Docker on any OS.

+*Ensure you have `yt-dlp` installed if running from local Linux PC.*

 First, run the development server: